 The souvenirs and octopi bit (おみやげをみっつ たこみっつ) is another reference to children's rhymes (see also A Flower Costs One Monme and May the Weather Tomorrow Be Good).
-The words are a segment of a spell encouraging someone to keep a promise.
+The words are a segment of a spell that you would say to encourage someone to keep a promise.

 :::